 ~ Other Nara Tourist Spots

 Kofukuji and the pagodas

-We first entered Kofukuji (it’s all paid) and the 3 and 5 story pagodas.
+We first entered Kofukuji (paid) and the 3 and 5 story pagodas.
 They’re beautiful, but we could only see the bottom story, which was a little disappointing.
 And we weren’t allowed to take pictures inside, another sad thing.
 It is, as everything in Japan, very organized and smooth.

 Then we went to see Todaiji (also paid), where sits one of Japan’s biggest Buddha statues.
 It is really big and it was also very crowded.

 It took us a while to be able to light an incense before entering, but we wanted to do it anyway.
 Coral (4) broke hers to pieces – they are fragile, but the rest of the family did OK.